samuelmel/crypto-lakehouse-medallion/README_EN.md

 ---

-## 🌟 Key Features
+## 🌟 Main Features

 ### 1. 🥉 Medallion Architecture — Bronze → Silver → Gold

 The project implements a layered data architecture, separating ingestion, transformation, and analytical consumption.

-* **Bronze:** idempotent ingestion of raw data from the CoinGecko API into **MinIO**, using S3-compatible storage and deterministic keying.
+* **Bronze:** ingestion of raw data from the CoinGecko API into **MinIO**, using S3-compatible storage.
 * **Silver:** flattening, strict typing, and transformation of data into **Parquet** using **dbt + DuckDB**.
-* **Gold:** dimensional modeling using a **Star Schema**, with fact tables, dimensions, and daily volatility aggregations.
+* **Gold:** dimensional modeling, with fact tables, dimensions, and daily volatility aggregations.

-This separation keeps raw data preserved while allowing the following layers to be transformed and rebuilt in a controlled manner.
+This separation allows raw data to be preserved while subsequent layers can be transformed and rebuilt in a controlled manner.

-### 2. ⚙️ Apache Airflow Orchestration
+### 2. ⚙️ Orchestration with Apache Airflow

 The pipeline is automated using **Apache Airflow**.